vliz-be-opsci/cookiecutter-py-module/README.md

 $ cp dotenv.example .env                        # add local .env from example
 $ python tests/test_demo.py                     # check logging statements for specific test
 $ make check                                    # check flake8
-$ make docu                                     # check generating docs
+$ make docs                                     # check generating docs
 $ make build                                    # check generating a package
 $ make release                                  # check tagging a release -- one can ignore the fail on git push if no git-remote was given
 $ git tag                                       # check the release tag